Judge declares Lori Vallow Daybell indigent - News Break

 Judge declares Lori Vallow Daybell indigent

-This article was originally published by Eric Grossarth in East Idaho News.
-A district judge has declared Lori Vallow Daybell as indigent.
-The two-sentence order came down from District Judge Steven Boyce on Friday.
+ST. ANTHONY — A district judge has declared Lori Vallow Daybell as indigent.
+The single-sentence order came down from District Judge Steven Boyce on Friday.
 Idaho law allows a judge to declare someone as indigent, meaning she has limited ability to pay for legal services such as a defense attorney or investigative or expert fees.
-A judge can determine this based on monthly income, whether a person is on public assistance or if they are serving a sentence in a correctional or mental facility.www.kivitv.com
+A judge can determine this based on monthly income, whether a person is on public assistance or if they are serving a sentence in a correctional or mental facility.www.eastidahonews.com